Managing a successful application transformation process

 Managing the application life-cycle isn’t just about cost savings.
+A successful process will focus on improving or developing new applications and business processes.

 - Who needs to be involved?